ericallenpaul/EnumSeeder/README.md

 SeedEnum<ENUM_CLASS_NAME,ENUM>(modelBuilder);
 ```

-At this point all we need to do is switch to the
+All we need to do is switch to the
 service project in the package manager console and
 add our migration.